Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Simulation Experiments

 \subsubsection{Configuration 2}

-With EDCA access, PSO generally increases as numapp increases (Fig.~\ref{fig:edca_numapp_pso}).
-At high numapp (e.g., 6 and 8), for nSTA = 12 and nSTA = 16, PSO remains flat, because the number sensing report bytes that can be sent in the SAW duration is limited by the RU size allocated to the STA.
-This can also be explained through PSM graph in Fig.~\ref{fig:edca_numapp_psm} where between numapp = 6 and 8, PSM becomes $100\,\%$ for nSTA = 12 and 16.
-We notice that the overhead of nSTA = 12 is more than nSTA=16 which is counter intuitive.
-With nSTA = 16, there is less duration available for sensing due to more contention.
-Hence, nSTA = 12 gets more sensing opportunities and incurs higher overhead.
-We also notice that for nSTA = 8, overhead goes beyond nSTA = 12 and 16 at numapp = 8. nSTA = 8 has larger RU size than nSTA = 12 and 16 and hence, could send more sensing information bytes than nSTA = 12 and 16.
+With EDCA access, PSO generally increases as $\mathit{numApp}$ increases (Fig.~\ref{fig:edca_numapp_pso}).
+At high $\mathit{numApp}$ (e.g., 6 and 8), for $\mathit{nSTA}$ = 12 and $\mathit{nSTA}$ = 16, PSO remains flat, because the number sensing information bytes that can be sent in the SAW duration is limited by the RU size allocated to the STA.
+This can also be explained through PSM graph in Fig.~\ref{fig:edca_numapp_psm} where between $\mathit{numApp}$ = 6 and 8, PSM becomes $100\,\%$ for $\mathit{nSTA}$ = 12 and 16.
+We notice that the overhead of $\mathit{nSTA}$ = 12 is more than $\mathit{nSTA}$=16, which is counterintuitive.
+With $\mathit{nSTA}$ = 16, there is less duration available for sensing due to more contention.
+Hence, $\mathit{nSTA}$ = 12 gets more sensing opportunities and incurs higher overhead.
+We also notice that for $\mathit{nSTA}$ = 8, overhead goes beyond $\mathit{nSTA}$ = 12 and 16 at $\mathit{numApp}$ = 8. $\mathit{nSTA}$ = 8 has a larger RU size than $\mathit{nSTA}$ = 12 and 16, and at $\mathit{numApp}$=8 there are more sensing information bytes to be sent than at lower $\mathit{numApp}$ values.
+Hence, more sensing information bytes could be sent at $\mathit{nSTA}$ = 8 than at $\mathit{nSTA}$ = 12 and 16.

-In case of PIFS access, overhead consistently increases as numapp increases and nSTA increases (see Fig.~\ref{fig:pifs_numapp_pso}).
+In the case of PIFS access, overhead consistently increases as $\mathit{numApp}$ increases and $\mathit{nSTA}$ increases (see Fig.~\ref{fig:pifs_numapp_pso}).
 This can be explained by observing PSM (see Fig.~\ref{fig:pifs_numapp_psm}), where there is no sensing missed.
-Hence overhead increases with increase in numapp and also with increase in nSTA.
+Hence, overhead increases with an increase in $\mathit{numApp}$ and also with an increase in $\mathit{nSTA}$.

-Fig.~\ref{fig:edca_numapp_psm} shows that with EDCA access, as numapp increases, PSM increases.
-At some nSTA values, the jump is more drastic at certain numapp.
-For example, For nSTA = 12 and 16, as numapp increase from 4 to 6, the report size increases such that with the allocated RUs full report cannot be sent even for one application.
+Fig.~\ref{fig:edca_numapp_psm} shows that with EDCA access, PSM increases as $\mathit{numApp}$ increases.
+At some $\mathit{nSTA}$ values, the jump is more drastic at certain $\mathit{numApp}$.
+For example, for $\mathit{nSTA}$ = 12 and 16, as $\mathit{numApp}$ increases from 4 to 6, the report size increases such that with the allocated RUs, the full report cannot be sent even for one application.
 Hence, PSM increases drastically to $100\,\%$.
-For nSTA = 1 and 4, the numapp increase does not affect PSM due to low report size.
+For $\mathit{nSTA}$ = 1 and 4, the $\mathit{numApp}$ increase does not affect PSM due to low report size.

-In case of PIFS access (see Fig.~\ref{fig:pifs_numapp_psm}), there is no missed sensing in any configuration since PIFS gives priority access to the channel and the SAW duration 127 is long enough to send all sensing information bytes.
+In the case of PIFS access (see Fig.~\ref{fig:pifs_numapp_psm}), there is no missed sensing in any configuration since PIFS gives priority access to the channel and the SAW duration 127 is long enough to send all the sensing information bytes.